21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use a texturizing powder or spray and let your hair air dry.
-It’s meant to look better as it settles.
+Use the IGK Beach Club Volumizing Texture Spray and let your hair air dry.
+It is meant to look better as it settles.

 The Art School Bob